sakoht/data-provenance/README.md

 Best Practices
 --------------
 1. Don't go too granular.
-Wrap units of work in provenance tracking where they would take noticeable time to repeat, and where a small amount of I/O is worth it to circumvent repetition, record status, etc.
+Wrap units of work in provenance tracking where they would take noticeable time to repeat, and where a small amount of I/O is worth it to circumvent repetition, record status, etc.  An initial pipeline often has just one step or two to four steps.
+Add tracking granularity where it really helps.
 2. Be granular enough.
 If the first part of your pipeline rarely changes and the second part changes often, be sure they are at wrapped in at least two different functions with provenance.
 And if you go too broad _every_ change will iterate the master version.
 Which defeats the purpose.
 3. Pick a new function name when you change signatures dramatically.
-You are safe to just iterate the version when the interface remains stable, or the new interface is a superset of the old, with automatic defaults.
+But ou are safe to just iterate the version when the interface remains stable, or the new interface is a superset of the old, with automatic defaults.
 4. If you want default parameters, make additional overrides to `apply()`.
 5. If you want to track non-deterministic functions, make the last parameter an `Instant`, and set it to `Instant.now` on each run.
 You will re-run the function, but when you happen to get identical outputs, the rest of the pipeline will complete like dominos.
 This is perfect for downloaders.
-6. If you use random number generation, generate the seed outside the call, and pass the seed into the call.
+6. If you use random number generation, either generate the seed outside the call, and pass the seed into the call.
 This lets the call become deterministic.
 Even better: calculate a seed based on other inputs, if you can.
 This will let you get "consistent random" results.

 Project Setup:
 --------------